- Saving a Set of Tabs to a Workspace

 How to use Workspace Freezing and Un-Freezing

-When you create a Workspace, you're saving a series of tabs and Sessions that you use frequently.
-For example, if you’re a social media manager with three clients, you can open all of your client's social media pages in different Sessions, log into all of them and save them all as one Workspace.
+When you create a Workspace, you're saving a series of tabs and Identities that you use frequently.
+For example, if you’re a social media manager with three clients, you can open all of your client's social media pages in different Identities, log into all of them and save them all as one Workspace.

 By default, when you open an Un-Frozen Workspace, Ghost browser displays the tabs that were open when you last closed the Workspace, even if that means you had 50+ tabs when you last closed the Workspace.

-Freezing a Workspace allows you to return to a particular state for a set of tabs and Sessions, no matter where your browsing journey takes you.
+Freezing a Workspace allows you to return to a particular state for a set of tabs and Identities, no matter where your browsing journey takes you.

 If you Freeze a Workspace that displays the Twitter Notifications tab for 6 of your clients' accounts, even if you open 30 more tabs before closing that Workspace, the next time you open that Workspace the only 6 tabs you'll see will be your 6 different client's Twitter Notifications tabs.